ConnectPre-built tools

 }

-The response will contain the possible values (and their human-readable labels when applicable) for the prop, as well as any possible errors that might have occurred.
+The response contains the possible values (and their human-readable labels when applicable) for the prop, as well as any possible errors that might have occurred.
 The response for the request above would look like this:

 {